 Something similar happened in February 2017 when rates were not cut by RBI as anticipated and surge in bond prices (debt fund NAV) reversed.

 Where do you get information about Credit Quality and modified duration?

-Just by looking at this information, you will get good idea about duration of the fund and the credit quality of the securities the fund invests in.
+Just by looking at this information, you will get a good idea about the duration of the fund and the credit quality of the securities the fund invests in.

 This is just a starting point.
 You can’t just rely on ratings and information ValueResearchOnline or Morning Star for selecting a debt fund.